GerlechJen/Amazon-Vine-Analysis/README.md

 ## Summary
 From the results given, there isn't any positivity bias for reviews in the Vine program.
 This is because the percentage of 5-star reviews for the Vine program was less compared to the percentage of 5-star reviews for the non-Vine reviews.
-To support this, analysis could be performed by finding out the number of 1 star reviews for
+This conclusion can be further examined by finding the percentage of all stars(1,2,3,and 4 stars) for paid and unpaid reviews.
+Aside from that this same analysis can be performed on a few more different categories of products for a more thorough analysis.